Before my daughter entered elementary school, I knew she learned differently from other kids.

 The following video, created by a visual facilitator, depicts the messages in Sir Ken Robinson’s TED talk about the history of education and why today’s reformers have it wrong.
 Sir Ken Robinson, PhD, is an internationally recognized leader in education, creativity and innovation.
 If you are not one of the 5 million people who have viewed this, I encourage you to do so now!

 Parents, Schools, and Communities Make a Difference

 Collaboration is essential to innovation.
 When the school system didn’t work for my child, I collaborated with others to create change.
-Fifteen years ago, when my daughter was in 8th grade, I worked with hundreds of parents, school administrators, and teachers to develop ParentNet, a program that brings parents and schools together to learn from each other about raising healthy, successful kids.
+Fifteen years ago, when my daughter was in 8th grade, I worked with hundreds of parents, school administrators, and teachers to develop ParentNet, now known as Washington State Family and Community Engagement Trust, a program that brings parents and schools together to learn from each other about raising healthy, successful kids.
 There were no hard and fast rules; no right and wrong answers.
 Coming together only required a willingness to share and grow through respect and collaborative learning.
 Not surprisingly, ParentNet became more successful in private schools because of their more flexible and adaptive environments.

 Don’t wait for education reformers to fix the system!
 Education and learning CAN coexist if we act in ways that truly benefit kids.
 Get involved.
 Get others involved.

 Published: August 22, 2011Tags: critical thinking, education, Family-School Partnerships, learning, positive youth development, reasoning, Spirituality, teachers, Underserved Youth, youth development approach